Morgan Stanley Review 4-star brokerage rating

 Is Morgan Stanley in Trouble?

-Right from the start, Morgan Stanley was among the largest investment banks in the US, accounting for over 20% of the market.
-Over time, it has evolved, and today it focuses on:
+From the start, Morgan Stanley was a leading name in US investment banking, holding more than 20% of the market.
+Over time, the company has changed and now mainly focuses on:

-- Investment management, which is what many people think of when they picture Morgan Stanley.
+- Investment management, which is what most people think of when they hear Morgan Stanley’s name.

 Is Morgan Stanley a Scam?